bjowes/cypress-ntlm-auth/README.md

 ### cypress-ntlm

 This binary is available in the `node_modules/.bin` folder.
 Use it to start Cypress with NTLM authentication configured.
 Depending on environment variables, this command will use an existing ntlm-proxy or start its own.
-It is easier to just let it handle its own ntlm-proxy, but if you need to use a specific instance, you need to set two environment variables:
+It is easier to just let it handle its own ntlm-proxy, but if you need to use a specific instance, you need to set the environment variable:

-- `CYPRESS_NTLM_AUTH_PROXY` - set this to the url the ntlm-proxy is listening to (example: http://localhost:54367)
 - `CYPRESS_NTLM_AUTH_API` - set this to the url the ntlm-proxy config API is listening to (example: http://localhost:54368)

-When these are set, cypress-ntlm will check if it can reach the proxy and see that it is alive.
+When this is set, cypress-ntlm will check if it can reach the proxy and see that it is alive.
 Otherwise the cypress-ntlm command will fail.

 #### Example - Mac, Linux and Windows